History of candlelight rallies in South Korea: The Yangju highway incident

-A large candlelight rally was held in Gwanghwamun, Seoul, in memory of female students who were run over and killed by a U.S. armored vehicle in 2002.
-It was kind of U.S. Army's Assassination of a Korean Female Middle School Student.
-At that time, this candlelight vigil was initiated by a user with the ID "Angma" on the bulletin board of Ohmy News on November 28, 2002.
+A large candlelight rally was held in Gwanghwamun, Seoul, in memory of two female students who were run over and killed by a U.S. armored vehicle in 2002.
+The candlelight vigil was initiated by a user with the ID "Angma" on the bulletin board of Ohmy News on November 28, 2002.
 The rally later turned into an anti-American rally when the assailant, the U.S. military, was found not guilty.